Skip to content

 The hip and lumbar spine share movement and nerve pathways.
 If the lower back is stiff or irritated, the hips often tighten as a protective response.

 Believe it or not, emotional stress can show up physically.
-Many people hold tension through the neck, shoulders, and hips without realising.
+Many people hold tension through the neck, shoulders and hips without realising it.

 It’s worth getting assessed if you notice: